karangupta555/Demo/README.md

     export PATH=$PATH:$ANDROID_HOME/emulator
     ```

 - Save it and close the editor/file.
-Now, Reopen terminal and check if it worked:
+Now, Reopen terminal and verify:

     ```sh
     # verify